Email Error Messages - What Do They Mean?

 - If that isn't possible, ask if the "DHCP lease time" can be increased, which will allow your log in sessions to be longer.

 - Is the problem only with your webmail client?
 Try using a desktop email application, such as Outlook, Thunderbird, or Apple Mail.
-Email applications don't use your IP address as part of the authentication process, so a changing IP address isn't a problem.
+Email applications don't use your IP address as part of the authentication process, so changing your IP address isn't a problem.

 An "Authentication Failed" error means the email server cannot verify that your email access is authorized.
 This is typically due to a mistyped password, but it can also be caused by an incorrect username, connecting to the wrong server, or blacklisting.
 Follow these steps to resolve the issue: